 If no obvious cause is evident, a thorough history and examination may reveal the pathophysiology, such as weight loss as a sign of metastatic disease or living in an area of endemic tuberculosis.

 As part of the examination for suspected CES, regardless of symptoms, patients will require a PR examination and a post-void bladder scan.

 - Radiculopathy – presents with radiating back pain, however there will be no faecal, urinary, or sexual dysfunction in these patients

-- Cord compression – a surgical emergency with a similar pathophysiology to CES.
-It is characterised by upper motor neurone signs.
+- Cord compression – a surgical emergency with a similar pathophysiology to CES, however is characterised by upper motor neurone signs

 For suspected cases of cauda equina syndrome, an emergency whole spine MRI is the gold standard investigation.
 However, only 60% of patients suspected to have CES from clinical assessment have an abnormality found on MRI.